Let’s talk about: In-Service Distribution Opportunities.

 After a thorough review of his situation and eligibility, John determines that he can immediately access the $100,000 rollover amount in this 401(k) plan.
 While the plan does not allow for in-service distributions of salary deferrals until he reaches age 59 ½, John may also access the $200,000 in employer contributions as part of his in-service distribution.

-The next step is for you and a retirement specialist to consider your options and list the possible advantages and disadvantages of each.
+The next step is for you and a retirement specialist to consider your options and list the possible advantages and disadvantages.
 Once you determine this may be appropriate for your situation, it could make a significant difference in the quality of your retirement.
 It is critical that you work with financial and tax professionals to identify and look at your personal implications so you can make an educated decision.
 One option that has been less explored, only because most financial administrators have not made it readily available through their retirement guidance services, is that you can do a direct rollover with payment directly to your IRA.
 Using this method, the plan is not required to withhold 20% of the payment for federal income tax.
 The amount rolled over will maintain its tax deferral and become subject to the tax rules that apply to the IRA.
 Some of my clients have set up an individual retirement annuity, IRAs, and other qualified plans already providing tax-deferral like that provided by an annuity.
-It is the additional features and benefits, such as contract guarantees and the ability to receive lifetime income, which are contained within the annuity and are the sought after features for the foundational guaranteed income part of their retirement planning.
+The additional features and benefits, such as contract guarantees and the ability to receive lifetime income, are contained within the annuity and are the sought-after features for the foundational guaranteed income part of their retirement planning.